jlefkoff/vzdv/README.md

 ## Running

-From the project root, you can run `cargo run` to start the app.
-If you build and export a binary (`cargo b --release`, ...), just execute the binary.
+This project contains multiple binaries.
+From the project root, you can run `cargo run --bin vzdv-site` to start the site.
+If you build and export the binaries (`cargo b --release`, ...), just execute the correct binary.

 You'll need to create a configuration file.
-An empty layout example is supplied [here](./site_config.sample.toml).
-You can put this file anywhere on the system and point to it with the `--config <path>` flag; if the file is in the same directory as the binary and named "site_config.toml", you do not need to supply the flag.
+An empty layout example is supplied [here](./vzdv.sample.toml).
+You can put this file anywhere on the system and point to it with the `--config <path>` flag; if the file is in the same directory as the binary and named "vzdv.toml", you do not need to supply the flag.

-Additional CLI parameters can be found by running the app with the `--help` flag.
+Additional CLI parameters can be found by running each binary with the `--help` flag.

 ## Deploying